nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Marks the question at the specified INDEX as important.
 * The index refers to the index number shown in the displayed question list.
-* The index must be a positive integer 1, 2.
-3, …
+* The index must be a positive integer 1, 2, 3, ...
-*
+* The index must be within the number of questions in the  question list.
+E.g. There are 4 questions.
+The possible indexes are 1, 2, 3 and 4.

 Examples: